ragardner/tktrees/DOCUMENTATION.md

 If the headers are not unique they will be renamed with a duplicate number.
 Any missing headers will have names created for them.
 Header names are not case sensitive.

 There is no limit to the number of characters allowed for headers, details or ID names.
-To allow spaces in ID/Header names go to Options on the main menubar while in the Treeview.
+To allow spaces in ID/Header names go to File -> Settings on the main menubar while in the Treeview.
 Details are exempt from this rule.

 Any mistakes in the sheet such as infinite loops of children, IDs appearing in a parent column but not in the ID column and duplications will be corrected upon creating the tree.